• Skip to primary navigation

 Why you'll love these

-Ingredients for the best Cinnamon Rolls
+Ingredients and substitutions for the best Cinnamon Rolls

-• Yeast: Yeast doesn’t just help give our cinnamon rolls that fluffy bread texture,
+• Yeast: Yeast doesnโ€™t just help give our cinnamon rolls that fluffy bread texture,

 • Milk: This helps give our rolls that nice soft crumb and the golden crust.
 You could substitute with water in equal measure if you prefer.

-• Bread flour: This one matters because bread flour has a higher protein which helps to produce the gluten content which we need to give our rolls that firm dough which is easier to shape.
-If you don’t have any on hand you can substitute all purpose or plain flour in equal measure, however, if you live in the UK…you will notice the difference in texture of your dough - it will feel incredibly soft in your hands and be a little harder to work with.
+• Bread flour: Bread flour has a higher protein amount which helps to produce the gluten content which we need to give our rolls that firm dough which is easier to shape.
+If you donโ€™t have any on hand, you can replace with all purpose or plain flour in equal measure, however, if you live in the UKโ€ฆyou will notice the difference in texture of your dough - it will feel incredibly soft in your hands and be a little harder to work with.

-• Sugar: Superfine or caster sugar in the dough helps to sweeten without flavoring the dough, you could substitute in equal measure with light brown sugar if you prefer.
-Light brown sugar helps give our filling that incredibly warm center of our rolls so do not recommend substituting with a superfine or caster sugar or a darker sugar which will affect the flavor of your buns.
-Icing or confectioner’s sugar in that frosting will help create a melt-in-your-mouth texture that you know and love with your cinnamon rolls.
+• Sugar: Superfine or caster sugar helps to sweeten our dough without adding additional flavor, you could substitute in equal measure with light brown sugar, if you prefer.
+Light brown sugar helps give our filling that incredibly warm center of so it is not recommended to completely replace with a superfine or caster sugar or a darker sugar.
+Icing or confectionerโ€™s sugar in that frosting will help create a melt-in-your-mouth texture that you know and love.

 • Eggs: Adding moisture and binding the dough together, the eggs help with rising as they act as a leavening agent as well as giving our rolls that nice light crumb thanks to the fat from the yolks.

-• Cinnamon: The flavor punch for our entire rolls, you’ll want good ground cinnamon for this, and if your ground spices are over 3 years old, you might want to buy some new stuff for this.
-It’s worth it, trust me!
+• Cinnamon: The flavor punch for our entire rolls, youโ€™ll want good ground cinnamon for this, and if your ground spices are over 3 years old, you might want to buy some new stuff for this.
+Itโ€™s worth it, trust me!

 • Cream cheese: Tangy room temperature cream cheese adds the perfect level of indulgence to round out these Cinnabon style rolls that are hard to put down!